WESTFORD — The following column was submitted by member Cheryl Major for publication and distribution by WestfordCAT.

 Disclaimer: Submitted content does not necessarily represent the opinions or views of WestfordCAT, its employees, its volunteers, its board members, its donors, its members or its sponsors.

-WestfordCAT News shares newsletters and press releases and submissions at the discretion of the editor.
+WestfordCAT News shares newsletters, press releases and member submissions at the discretion of the editor.
 Shared newsletters or press releases may be submitted by town departments, elected officials, student organizations, community organizations, local non-profit organizations or any other organization, entity or individual that feels its content would be of public benefit.